-DOMAINS: “Domains” are the top-level classification which categorizes life in the most general way.
+DOMAINS: “Domains” are the top-level classification that categorizes life in the most general way.
 For example, it separates the presence of a nucleus.
 Prokaryotes like archaea and bacteria don’t have one.
 But eukarya have a nucleus.

 But there’s a bit more to it than that.
-Here’s more differences between the 3 domains of life.
+Here are more differences between the 3 domains of life.

 Eukaryotic cells have a nucleus that houses chromosomes and DNA.
 Furthermore, eukarya have organelle like mitochondria and chloroplasts all within a cell membrane.

 Even though single-cell eukarya exist, eukaryotes are mostly multicellular.
 For example, the plant and animal kingdoms are mostly multicellular.
 On the other hand, the protozoa, fungi, and algae kingdoms have unicellular eukarya.

 Eukarya are resistant to traditional antibiotics.
-And finally, eukarya allay don’t have peptidoglycan which exists in bacteria.
+And finally, eukarya allay doesn’t have peptidoglycan which exists in bacteria.
 This protects their envelope and maintains its shape.

 Bacteria don’t have any cell organelles and are without a nucleus (prokaryotes).
 If you break down the word prokaryote, “pro” means “before” and “karyote” means “nucleus”.
 So by definition, prokaryotes have existed long before the evolution of a nucleus (such as those found in eukarya).

 Bacteria cover a large group of unicellular microorganisms.
 These single-cell organisms are tiny and not visible to the naked eye.
-There’s at least 100 trillion bacteria in your body (or around it) at any given moment.
+There are at least 100 trillion bacteria in your body (or around it) at any given moment.

 Peptidoglycan is in the cell wall of bacteria.
 This is an essential component of the cell envelope.
 This feature can only be found in bacteria.